lanl/epicast-julia-tools/README.md

 ### EpicastGeoplot

 More feature-rich plotting of timeseries and geographic (i.e., map) data.
+Requires `Epicast` and `EpicastTables`.

 ## Example usage
 ```julia